One of my favorite garden gifts to eat during the cold season is winter squash.

 The most important weapon in your arsenal is healthy soil.
-Squash, like all the cucurbits, have many enemies in the form of insect pests: squash bugs, squash vine borers, striped cucumber beetles, flea beetle and seed corn maggots.
+Squash, like all the cucurbits, have many enemies in the form of insect pests: squash bugs, squash vine borers, striped cucumber beetles, flea beetles, and seed corn maggots.

-Sex Among the Vines
+Pollination Among the Vines

 The first flush of big flowers that open will almost always be males.

-A female blossom has a bulge, a potential squash, between the blossom and the stem, just waiting for fertilization.
-Male blossoms are on long thin stems.
+You can tell the difference between a boy and girl squash by lifting her skirt.
+A female blossom has a bulge – a potential squash – between the blossom and the stem, just waiting for fertilization.
+Male blossoms grow on long, thin stems.

 - Touch the male blossom to the female’s sticky stigma in the center of her blossom.